 Published on 1-April-2012 by Ray Fried

-Below are some photos taken at the Ephesus site and also the Ephesus Museum.
+Below are some photos taken at the Theodosian Walls and gates.
 To view them, just click on any thumbnail below as a starting point.
 Then you can either press "N" for the next photo or "P" for the previous picture.
 If you place your mouse near the upper left or right of each expanded picture, you can also navigate by clicking on Prev or Next.
 When finished, click on "CloseX".